 Today the trail is not easy.
 The initial climb will be steep and it progressively gets steeper with intermittent descents.
 It takes about 7-8 hours to reach the hanging village of Jhaka, a challenging but rewarding climb.
 You will walk on a narrow trail by the side of the mountains trying to keep as close to it as possible often casting a glance at the deep gorge on the other side.
 Soon the meandering trail brings you to the village of Jiskun.
 The highest and the last village on Rupin Pass trek is Jhaka which is very pretty and picturesque.
 It could be easily renamed hanging village with almost every house appearing to hang out from the mountains.
 Later in the night, retreat to your tents.

 Day 4: Jhaka (8,700 ft.) to Saruwas Thatch (11,150 ft. appx)

 The day’s walk is possibly one of the best you’ll ever do.
 What’s astonishing about Saruwas thatch is the sight of the Rupin gushing out of a gorge just ahead and to your left.
 Start off with a steep ascent which slowly leads into the wide valley.
 This trail takes about 5 hours to reach Saruwas Thatch.
 There are Bhoj Trees on the way – the leaves of which were used by our ancient sages to record the history of those times.
 After a while, a narrow trail ascends through the mountains and leads to you campsite through a lush green patch dotted with rocks.
-There is a sudden burst of color as flowers bloom on the sides through the rhododendron trees.
-Relax well and admire nature’s different shades on the perfect campsite.
+There is a sudden burst of colour as flowers bloom on the sides through the rhododendron trees.
+Relax well and admire the nature’s different shades on the perfect campsite.

 Day 5: Saruwas Thatch (11,150 ft.) to Dhanderas thatch (11,700 ft.)
 (LOWER WATERFALL)